Jaibans Singh

 - Operation Woodrose: To seal the border with Pakistan and clear other Gurdwara’s in Punjab of militant elements.

-In the preliminary phase, about seven division of the Army were involved in the operation in Punjab itself.
+In the preliminary phase, about seven divisions of the Indian Army were involved in the operation in Punjab itself.
 These included troops already in defensive posture along the border and necessary augmentation for sealing against a Pakistani misadventure in support of the militants.
-Sealing was also done all along the LOC and border with Pakistan too.
+Sealing was also done all along the LOC and border with Pakistan in J&K..

 The operation was carried out under complete media blackout, local curfew and suspension of local transport.
 Rail, road and air services in Punjab were suspended.
 Foreigners and NRIs were denied entry.
 Electricity and water also cut off in the last few days.